jawadsiddiqui/java-backend-services/docs/java-8-new-features.md

 Mostly asked questions are related to these below new JDK/Java 8 features

 - [x] Functional Interface [example](/src/com/javafeatures/FunctionalInterface.java)
-  - One Abstract Method
+  - One Abstract Method is allowed.
-  - Multiple default methods are allowed - which have implementation with in interface
+  - Multiple default methods are allowed - which have implementation with in interface.
-  - Add @FuncationalInterface in interface to enforce the purpose
+  - Add @FuncationalInterface in interface to enforce the purpose.
+  - We can use lambda expression to instantiate them.
+  - Runnable, Compareable are some examples
 - [x] Lambda Expression
 - [x] Stream API
 - [x] Optional Class (To handle NPE/NullPointerExpception)